Zamiell/eslint-plugin-eqeqeq-fix/README.md

 With that said, in most modern code, intentional use of the `==` operator is rare because it results in code that is hard to read and less explicit.
 Thus, you might never actually have to worry about this potential code-breakage.

 If you know for sure that your code base does not use any instances of `==`, then use this plugin to make this rule automatically `--fix`able.
-Doing so will allow you to type one less equals keystroke for every single if statement that you write!
+Doing so will allow you to type one less equals keystroke every time you write equality!
 (Assuming that you use `eslint --fix` on-save, like many people do nowadays.)

 <br />